 Under NSCC's Rules, a default would generally be referred to as a "cease to act" and could encompass a number of circumstances, such as an NSCC Member's failure to make a Required Fund Deposit in a timely fashion.
-See NSCC Rule 46 (Restrictions on Access to Services), supra note 8.
-An NSCC Member for which it has ceased to act is referred to in the Existing Accord as a "Defaulting NSCC Member".
+See NSCC Rule 46 (Restrictions on Access to Services), supra note 7.
+An NSCC Member for which it has ceased to act is referred to in the Existing Accord as a "Defaulting NSCC Member."
 Transactions associated with a Defaulting NSCC Member are referred to as "Defaulted NSCC Member Transactions" in the Existing Accord.

-As noted above, the Existing Accord does provide that the Clearing Agencies may agree to permit additional transactions for a Common Member default ("Defaulted NSCC Member Transactions") to be processed by NSCC while subject to the NSCC Guaranty.
-This optional feature, however, creates uncertainty for the Clearing Agencies and market participants about how Defaulted NSCC Member Transactions may be processed following a Common Member default, and also does not provide NSCC with the ability to collect collateral from OCC that it may need to close out these additional transactions.
+Transactions") to be processed by NSCC while subject to the NSCC Guaranty.
+This optional feature, however, creates uncertainty for the Clearing Agencies and market participants about how Defaulted NSCC Member Transactions may be processed following a Common Member default and also does not provide NSCC with the ability to collect collateral from OCC that it may need to close out these additional transactions.
 While the optional feature would remain in the agreement as part of this proposal, the proposed changes to the Existing Accord, as described below, could significantly reduce the likelihood that it would be utilized.